Architectural technologist: job description

 - Higher education and research institutes

 The next step for architectural technologists is chartership with the CIAT.
 Chartered members are recognised within the industry; they can become self-employed and are able to manage a construction project from start to finish, negotiating contracts and suggesting design solutions.
-They can also expect a higher salary and will see their professional horizons abroad widen.
+They can also expect a higher salary and will see their professional horizons widen internationally.

 - A strong interest in architecture, mathematics, drawing and design, with an excellent eye for detail